CESEL/BugTriageEclipseHighConfidence/readme.md

 # BugTriageEclipseHighConfidence

+Add abstract

+Link to ICSME version and to thesis

-## Dependencies
+## Install and Dependencies

-To setup python and install the ibraries and prepare the dataset, please refer to [install](https://github.com/CESEL/BugTriageEclipseHighConfidence/blob/master/install.md)
+To setup python and install the libraries and prepare the dataset, please refer to [install](https://github.com/CESEL/BugTriageEclipseHighConfidence/blob/master/install.md)

-The code runs with Python 3.7.
-It has dependency on the following libraries -
-1. GitPython
-2. PyDriller
-3. nltk
-4. numpy
-5. pandas
-6. python-bugzilla
-7. python-dateutil
-8. scikit-learn
-9. scipy

-## Results
+## Generating the Results

 To run the models and get the results, please refer to [run models](https://github.com/CESEL/BugTriageEclipseHighConfidence/blob/master/run_models.md)